80s Buildup

 80s Buildup, or more simply as Buildup, is a 2023 Indian Tamil-language period supernatural comedy film written and directed by Kalyaan.
 Produced by K. E. Gnanavel Raja under the production banner Studio Green, the film stars Santhanam and Radhika Preethi in the lead roles, and R. Sundarrajan and K. S. Ravikumar in supporting roles.
-The film was released theatrically on 24 November 2023 and received negative reviews from critics and became a box office bomb.
+The film was released theatrically on 24 November 2023.

 Plot

-Kathir and Manja Kili are siblings from a wealthy Zamindar family, who revel in each others' misfortunes.
+Kathir and Manja Kili are siblings from a wealthy Zamindar family, who revel in each other's misfortunes.
 A diamond smuggler, en route to delivering diamonds to his customer, Bhai, stops near the Zamindar palace to steal an antique sword containing a treasure map.
 He dispatches his henchmen, disguised as museum representatives to retrieve the sword.
 Kathir's grandfather, Naathamuni, an ardent fan of Rajinikanth, demands diamonds in exchange for the sword.
 Naathamuni mistakes them for sugar cubes and swallows them.
 Further, he is electrocuted by a repaired table fan and dies instantly.

 Kathir, a die-hard fan of Kamal Haasan, is celebrating at Devi Theatre when he receives the news from Kaali, a horse-cart owner.
 As Naathamuni's soul departs, the God of Death, Yama, accompanied by his assistant Chitragupta, arrives to escort him to the afterlife.
 Before departing, Naathamuni is granted the opportunity to fulfill five wishes.
 He reveals that he will disclose his wishes at two-hour intervals, and Chitragupta acknowledges this as his first wish, granting it accordingly.
 Naathamuni's second wish is to reunite with his youthful love, Manja Kili, after whom he named his granddaughter.
 As relatives begin to arrive for the funeral, Kathir and Manja Kili engage in a wager.
 Kathir must make their distant cousin, Devi, fall in love with him before their grandfather's final rites.
 If Kathir loses, he and his friends will be forced to wear half-sarees for the next three months.

 Kathir asks Kaali to retrieve Kathir's uncle, Banglore Manohar from the railway station and detain him as long as possible, thereby pushing the final rites to the next day.
 Much to Manja Kili's annoyance, Kathir impresses Devi by reciting a poem, offering her a dress to change into, providing her with food, and claiming to have cooked it himself.
 Vichithragupta, another assistant of Lord Yama arrives to inform the group that, according to fate, another death is imminent.
 Meanwhile, in pursuing the diamonds the smugglers bring Gopal, a mortuary worker, in women's attire to impersonate Naathamuni's past love, Manja Kili.
 However, Kathir's drunkard father mistakenly believes Gopal to be an actual woman and becomes infatuated with him.
 Gopal awaits an opportunity to retrieve the diamonds from Naathamuni's corpse.
 English Thirudan, a thief specializing in utensils, jewelry, and even children's undergarments, infiltrates Kathir's house.
 Kathir with English Thirudan's help steals Devi's diary and returns it to her, who appreciates his honesty.